ssh-keyz/WhatsApp-Chat-Analyzer/readme.md

 ## Future Improvements

-- Implement named entity recognition for more accurate interest extraction.
+- Implement a more sophisticated sentiment analysis using spaCy's text classification capabilities.
+- Fine-tune the spaCy model on domain-specific data for improved performance.
 - Add topic modeling using techniques like LDA (Latent Dirichlet Allocation).
 - Develop a user interface for easier interaction with the analysis tools.
 - Incorporate time-based analysis to track interest changes over time.
 - Add data visualization features for better insight presentation.
+- Implement custom named entity recognition for domain-specific entities.

 ## Contributing